vinayreddyav/Algorithms/README.md

 - O(n * log n).
 Example: A fast sorting algorithm, like quicksort
 - O(n^2).
 Example: A slow sorting algorithm, like selection sort
 - O(n!).
 Example: A really slow algorithm, like the traveling salesperson

+Reference: Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People